comharris/readme/docs/README.md

 Here's some basic things to know about working with me:

-1. **Most things are 1 or 0 to me.** Either things are correct and excellent and as they should be (a "1"), or things are wrong and need to be fixed (a "0").
+1. **Most things are 1 or 0 to me.** Either things are correct and excellent and as they should be (a "1"), or things are wrong and need to be fixed or de-prioritized (a "0").
 It's difficult for me to conceive of answers "in between".
 I tend to agree, disagree, or need more information.
+I understand that not everyone thinks this way, or should think this way, this is just how I think.

 2. **I think in systems.** In my mind, software, businesses, art, music and people are all systems.
 Each has their history, parameters, dynamics and opportunities.
 Understanding history and current state informs the future.
 The song [the Hook](http://www.avclub.com/article/why-hook-by-blues-traveler-is-actually-a-pretty-ge-83392) by Blues Traveller is a wonderful example of understanding music as a system.